mikecohen/website/docs/concepts/cluster-administration/networking.md

 using an identity based security model that is decoupled from network addressing.

+### Cisco ACI

+Cisco Application Centric Infrastructur offers an integrated overlay and underlay SDN solution that supports containers, virtual machines, and bare metal servers.
+[Contiv-ACI](github.com/noironetworks/aci-containers) provides container networking integration for ACI.
+An overview of the integration is provided [here](https://www.cisco.com/c/dam/en/us/solutions/collateral/data-center-virtualization/application-centric-infrastructure/solution-overview-c22-739493.pdf)

 ### Contiv

-[Contiv](https://github.com/contiv/netplugin) provides configurable networking (native l3 using BGP, overlay using vxlan,  classic l2, or Cisco-SDN/ACI) for various use cases.
+[Contiv](https://github.com/contiv/netplugin) provides configurable networking (native l3 using BGP, overlay using vxlan,  classic l2) for various use cases.
 [Contiv](http://contiv.io) is all open sourced.

 ### Contrail